TL;DR:

-You might have heard some people refer to bookbinding as a ‘lost art.’
+You might have heard some people refer to bookbinding as a lost art.
 They probably think the rise of digital books is pushing this age-old craft into the closet.
 Or maybe they believe all books now roll off factory lines, faceless and identical.

 Well, we beg to differ.

 Don’t worry!
-Plenty of bookbinding methods can deliver quality results without costing a fortune.
-Let’s explore some of the most wallet-friendly types of binding for printing that will keep your pages turning and your readers engaged.
+There are plenty of types of book binding that can deliver quality results without costing a fortune.
+Let’s explore some of the most wallet-friendly options that keep pages secure and readers engaged.

 Table of Content